Jar with Boat Designs

 On View: Egypt Reborn: Art for Eternity, Egyptian Orientation Gallery, 3rd Floor

 Originally this pot was suspended with string through holes in the three handles.
 The three painted boats all include palm branches at the prow, what may be oars along the bottom, and two cabins on deck.
 Each cabin houses a female figure flanked by smaller males, possibly representing a goddess and her priests.
-The upraised arms and long skirt of the female figures resemble those on a slightly earlier terracotta statuette, but the heads look very different.
+The upraised arms and long skirt of the female figures resemble those on the slightly earlier terracotta statuette in a nearby case, but the heads look very different.

 ca. 3450-3350 B.C.E.

 6 7/8 x greatest diam.
 8 1/4 in.
 (17.5 x 20.9 cm) (show scale)

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license

 .
 Fair use, as understood under the United States Copyright Act, may also apply.

 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please contact email@example.com

 For further information about copyright, we recommend resources at the United States Library of Congress

 , Copyright and Cultural Institutions: Guidelines for U.S. Libraries, Archives, and Museums

 For more information about the Museum's rights project, including how rights types are assigned, please see our blog posts on copyright